robertschneiderman/tabs-overflow/README.md

 ## Feedback

 Feedback is greatly appreciated.
-If you encounter any bugs or feel that the project may benefit from a different design or feature, please feel free to contact the authors at **emails**, or create an **issue**.
+If you encounter any bugs or feel that the project could use a different design or new feature, please feel free to contact the authors at **emails**, or create an **issue**.